jarnaldich/jarnaldich.github.com/_src/posts/2013-12-16-haskell-voronoi.markdown

 add two, and then sum up all the numbers in the list.
 A naive implementation of the above would use 3 lists: the input list and two intermediate lists for storing the result of the two `map` operations.
-These intermediate lists are costly in useless temporary allocation and garbage collection.
+These intermediate lists waste time and space doing useless temporary allocation and garbage collection.

 Now, with stream fusion, equational laws are applied to get rid of these intermediate structures in a process